artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ## Data and Control Hazards in the *Pipelined processor*
-Look at the following presentation which shows, from slide 53 to slide 130, how hazards are handled in the Harris&Harris textbook Pipelined processor [SlidesModule7](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).
+Look at the following presentation which shows, from slide 53 to slide 130, how hazards are handled in the Harris&Harris textbook Pipelined processor [SlidesModule7-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2tema7-imprimible.pdf) (also available in English at: [SlidesModule7-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf)).
 You must take into account that the processor analyzed in the presentation is very similar to the Pipelined Ripes processor but has some minor differences.

 ### Example 1 - Insert ```nop``` instructions to avoid data conflicts